CVE-2026-24214

 NVIDIA · Triton Inference Server

-NVIDIA Triton Inference Server contains an integer overflow vulnerability in the DALI backend that could be leveraged by an attacker.
+NVIDIA Triton Inference Server contains an integer overflow vulnerability in its DALI backend, which can be exploited by an authenticated user to cause a crash or potentially execute arbitrary code.

 Executive summary

-An integer overflow vulnerability in the NVIDIA Triton Inference Server DALI backend poses a significant risk of service disruption or potential memory corruption.
+An integer overflow vulnerability in the NVIDIA Triton Inference Server DALI backend creates a high-risk scenario for system instability and potential arbitrary code execution.

 Vulnerability